 Error codes are a natural and inevitable advancement which developed after microchips running software became available to control appliances.
 However, once developed it’s tempting for some manufacturer’s to control these error codes to their advantage and this has pretty obviously happened to an increasing extent with many appliance manufacturers.

 Are there any good things about error codes?

-The best thing about error codes is that as soon as a fault is detected the appliance can usually prevent serious symptoms or at least limit the damage by aborting the programme.
-Before software controlled appliances washing machines could develop an overfilling fault and flood uncontrollably causing countless damage, or they could overheat and if left unattended literally never stop heating until the water boiled dry and the heater fused the appliance.
+The best thing about error codes is that as soon as a fault is detected the appliance can usually prevent serious symptoms.
+Or at least limit the damage by aborting the cycle.
+When appliances were controlled by mechanical timers instead of computer software washing machines could develop an overfilling fault and flood uncontrollably causing countless damage.
+Or they could overheat, and if left unattended literally never stop heating until the water boiled dry and the heater fused the appliance.

 What difference does it make if error codes are freely available or not?